 NCTR has developed an Estrogenic Activity Database (EADB) and made it openly available.
 EADB assembles a comprehensive set of estrogenic activity data from a variety of data sources and is a component of the enhanced Endocrine Disruptors Knowledge Base (EDKB).
 It contains 18,114 estrogenic-activity data points collected for 8,212 chemicals tested in 1,284 binding assays, reporter-gene assays, cell-proliferation assays, and in-vivo assays in 11 different species.
-EADB has a set of database functions for searching chemicals and estrogenic activity data, browsing the database, searching results, and exporting data.
-You can use the database online or install it on your local computer.
+EADB has a set of database functions for searching chemicals and estrogenic activity data, browsing the database, and exporting data.

 NCTRBioinformaticsSupport@fda.hhs.gov if you have any problems running the application, have any suggestions to improve the software, or to report technical issues.

 Huixiao Hong, Ph.D., Bioinformatics Branch, Division of Bioinformatics and Biostatistics, FDA/NCTR, at 870-543-7296 or by firstname.lastname@example.org.

 Resources For You